Ed Deane: Career

-In recent years Deane has recorded on two albums with Belfast songwriter Bap Kennedy (The Big Picture and Lonely Street).
+In recent years, Deane has recorded two albums with the Belfast songwriter Bap Kennedy (The Big Picture and Lonely Street).
 He toured extensively with Kennedy, and together they have toured with Van Morrison, both as members of a band and as a duo.

-Before returning to live in Ireland, Deane toured America, the UK and Europe with Nick Lowe, joined by the great songwriting team of Dan Penn and Spooner Oldham.
+Before returning to live in Ireland, Deane toured America, the UK and Europe with Nick Lowe, joined by the songwriting team of Dan Penn and Spooner Oldham.

-In summer 2005 he first played the Castlebar Blues Festival with his own band and has since settled back in Ireland, playing regularly with Henry McCullough, John Quearney, Noel Bridgeman, Trevor Knight, James Delaney and others.
+In 2005, he first played the Castlebar Blues Festival with his own band and has since settled back in Ireland, playing regularly with Henry McCullough, John Quearney, Noel Bridgeman, Trevor Knight, James Delaney and others.
 In 2010, he toured Europe with Donovan.

 Among other projects, he co-wrote and starred in a theatre production, the critically acclaimed The Devils Spine Band.